jbdel/MOSEI_UMONS/README.md

 #### Model

-The model-bi is the module used for the UMONS solution to the MOSEI dataset using only linguistic and acoustic inputs.
+The model Model_AV is the module used for the UMONS solution to the MOSEI dataset using only linguistic and acoustic inputs.

 #### Environement